xasterKies/brad-and-florin-mini-projects/README.md

 # brad-and-florin-mini-projects
-This covers a description of 50 projects in 50 days udemy course from Traversy and Florin
+This covers a description of 50 projects in 50 days udemy course from Brad Traversy and Florin